Sauceforge/Saucery/README.md

 Saucery takes care of the plumbing required to talk to SauceLabs, so you only need to tell Saucery *what* you want.
 Saucery takes care of the *how*.

+Your tests, of course, will be specific to your System Under Test.
+The ones specified below are only provided as examples only.

 ### NUnit

 1. In your solution create a simple class library.